 · It is more convenient and easier to use

-· More paraphernalia that needs to be taken along wherever you go
+· More parts that you need to transport wherever you are going

 Single versus double electric pumps